Do your research

 In our case, 86% of our placements end up becoming permanent hires at the company they’re placed with, so there’s every chance you could get a lot more out of the placement than mere experience.

-Take a look at the current placements we have on offer to see if we have the right one for you.
+Take a look at graduate schemes UK to see if we have the right one for you.

 So why do employers value commercial awareness?